pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** What did you do to solve this problem?

 * **Your Answer:**
+a Loading page is shown until the username is set in state then the users page is shown
 ---

 - [ ] We will have the same problem on the `/users/<userId>/posts` page.
 Use the same strategy to have this page load correctly on refresh.